yashmittalz/Yobot/readme.md

 *   **Web Speech API:** Enables voice recognition and text-to-speech functionalities.
 *   **Font Awesome:** Used for icons to enhance the user interface.
 *   **Google Fonts:** Utilized for stylish and readable typography.

-**Browser Compatibility:**

-As a web-based application, Yobot requires a modern web browser with support for the Web Speech API.
-It is recommended to use the latest versions of browsers like **Chrome, Firefox, or Edge** for optimal performance.

 ## Project Background